eduardobachiega/BaseApp/README.md

+BaseApp?
+-
+BaseApp is a simple application with implemented splash screen and multi menu navigation drawer.

 How to turn BaseApp into my App?
 -
 Just run repackage.sh on the project folder with your package name as parameter.